Mount Washington: Geographical features

+Mount Washington is underlain by Devonian-era banded schist and quartzite.

 Although the western slope that the Cog Railway ascends is straightforward from base to summit, the mountain's other sides are more complex.
 On the north side, Great Gulf—the mountain's largest glacial cirque—forms an amphitheater surrounded by the Northern Presidentials: Mounts Clay, Jefferson, Adams and Madison.
 These connected peaks reach well into the treeless alpine zone.
 Massive Chandler Ridge extends northeast from the summit of Washington to form the amphitheater's southern wall and the incline is ascended by the Mount Washington Auto Road.

 East of the summit, a plateau known as the Alpine Gardens extends south from Chandler Ridge at about 5200 ft elevation.
 It is notable for plant species either endemic to alpine meadows in the White Mountains or outliers of larger populations in arctic regions far to the north.
 Alpine Gardens drops off precipitously into two prominent glacial cirques.
 Craggy Huntington Ravine offers rock and ice climbing in an alpine setting.
 More rounded Tuckerman Ravine is New England's best-known site for spring back-country skiing as late as June and then a scenic hiking route.

 South of the summit lies a second and larger alpine plateau, Bigelow Lawn, at 5000 ft to 5500 ft elevation.
 Satellite summit Boott Spur and then the Montalban Ridge including Mount Isolation and Mount Davis extend south from it, while the higher Southern Presidentials—Mounts Monroe, Franklin, Eisenhower, Pierce, Jackson and Webster—extend southwest to Crawford Notch.
 Oakes Gulf separates the two high ridges.

 Uses

-The mountain is part of a popular hiking area, with the Appalachian Trail crossing the summit and one of the Appalachian Mountain Club's eight mountain huts, the Lakes of the Clouds Hut, located on one of the mountain's shoulders.
+The mountain is part of a popular hiking area, with the Appalachian Trail traversing below the summit past one of the Appalachian Mountain Club's eight mountain huts, the Lakes of the Clouds Hut, located on one of the mountain's shoulders.
 Winter recreation includes Tuckerman Ravine, famous for its Memorial Day skiing and its 50-degree slopes.
 The ravine is notorious for its avalanches, of which about 100 are recorded every year, and which have killed six people since 1849.
 Scores of hikers have died on the mountain in all seasons, due to harsh and rapidly changing conditions, inadequate equipment, and failure to plan for the wide variety of conditions that can occur above tree line.

 The weather at Mount Washington has made it a site for glider flying.
 In 2005, it was recognized as the 14th National Landmark of Soaring.